cubicap/Jaculus-dcore/docs/getting-started.md

 ## Creating and running TypeScript programs

 Create a new TypeScript project.
-Examples for ESP32 are available at [GitHub](https://github.com/cubicap/Jaculus-esp32/tree/master/ts-examples).
+A template project for ESP32 with examples is available on [GitHub](https://github.com/cubicap/Jaculus-esp32/tree/master/ts-examples).

 Compile the project to JavaScript: